-Accessory uses are only permitted when a primary use is present or proposed on the property.
-The only accessory uses permitted in all zones are listed in the following subsections.
-Specific limitations on accessory uses and structures are established in YPMC 17.16.105-identified where such limitations have been established.
+Only the following uses are permitted as accessory uses to a primary use, subject to the applicable development regulations set forth herein or otherwise identified below: -The only accessory uses permitted in all zones are listed in the following subsections.
+Specific limitations on accessory uses and structures are identified where such limitations have been established.

-A. Impurvious surfacesPaving.
+A. Impervious surfacesPaving.
 Impervious surfaces shall include provisions to direct rain water into a street storm drain or into a detention system or into a storm drain infiltration system in accordance with adopted stormwater standards.